xbeat/Machine-Learning/README.md

 LangChain is a framework for developing applications powered by language models.
 In the context of agent decision-making, it provides several core components that work together to create intelligent agents capable of reasoning and taking actions.
 These components include the language model, memory, tools, and the agent itself.

+## Python's Powerful Descriptor Protocol

+Understanding Python Descriptors

+The descriptor protocol is a fundamental mechanism in Python's object model that enables fine-grained control over attribute access, modification, and deletion.
+Descriptors form the backbone of many Python features including properties, methods, and class methods.

 ## Using isinstance() for Cleaner More Efficient Python Code

 Understanding type() Function in Python